rajubera/basketjs-example/README.md

 # basketjs-example
-This is a demo app for how to integrate basketjs in your application
+This is a demo app to show how to integrate basketjs in your application